govindarajanv/ecs-nifi/README.md

 ---
 #### What is deployed?
 1. VPC - Three private subnets and three public subnets
-2. One ECS Cluster ( Kafka private subnets respectively)
+2. One ECS Cluster ( Nifi private subnets respectively)
 3. A bastion node.
 4. AWS Log group and log stream
 5. EBS Volumes of 50G attached to each Cassandra node using cloud-init